Ruksana-shaikh/Traffic-Accident-Insights/README.md

 1. **Data Cleaning & Preparation**

    * Converted date and time into proper datetime format
-   * Extracted additional features like `Hour` of accident
+   * Extracted additional features like `Hour` of the accident

 2. **Exploratory Data Analysis (EDA)**